Sayomphon/Stock-Analysis-using-FinBERTandBART/README.md

   The code snippet prints several key evaluation metrics for a model before the fine-tuning process.
 #### 22.)
 Fine-tune the pre-trained model with 20 epochs
   This code snippet aims to fine-tune a pre-trained model using a custom function named custom_fine_tune.
 The function is called with several arguments: pretrained_model, tokenizer, train_dataset, val_dataset, output_dir, and epochs.
+#### 23.)
+Print evaluation results after fine-tuning
+  The code snippet prints several key evaluation metrics for a model after the fine-tuning process

 #### 16.)
 Creating an Interactive UI